Xuande Emperor: Đại Việt

 On 30 September 1427, Liu Sheng's army reached the border, where Lê Lợi unexpectedly proposed handing over power to Trần Cảo, a descendant of the Trần dynasty.
 This proposal was made under the condition that Trần Cảo would rule under Chinese suzerainty.
 However, Lê Lợi had ulterior motives and immediately lured Liu Sheng's army into a trap, resulting in a crushing defeat.
 The Chinese army suffered heavy losses, with approximately 70,000 men killed.
-In the aftermath of this disaster, Wang Tong, without the Emperor's knowledge, accepted Lê Lợi's proposal and began withdrawing troops from Jiaozhi on 12 November.
+In the aftermath of this disaster, Wang Tong, without the Emperor's knowledge, accepted Lê Lợi's proposal and began withdrawing troops from Đại Việt on 12 November.
 Meanwhile, Mu Sheng had reached the upper reaches of the Red River and began constructing ships to advance downstream, but upon learning of Wang Tong's withdrawal, Mu Sheng retreated back to China.

 On 16 November 1427, the Xuande Emperor was informed of Lê Lợi's offer.
 Despite divided opinions from his advisors, the Emperor quickly made the decision to accept the proposal on 20 November.
-A delegation was immediately sent to Jiaozhi to negotiate the details.
+A delegation was immediately sent to Đại Việt to negotiate the details.
 This move was seen as a surrender by the Ming after their defeat in battle, solidifying Lê Lợi's prestige.
 Lê Lợi informed the negotiators that Trần Cảo had died, another member of the Trần family was no longer alive, and they should recognize him as the king.
 He also refused to repatriate Chinese prisoners and officials.
 The Xuande Emperor, however, refused to recognize Lê Lợi as the ruler of Đại Việt and demanded the return of the Trần dynasty.
-It was not until 1431, when Lê Lợi sent a humble letter, that the Xuande Emperor appointed him as "administrator of the affairs of the state of Annan" (Annan being the Chinese name for Đại Việt).
+It was not until 1431, when Lê Lợi sent a humble letter, that the Xuande Emperor appointed him as "administrator of the affairs of the state of Annam".
 Lê Lợi's son was officially recognized and given a royal title by the Beijing government in November 1436, after the Xuande Emperor's death.

-The Ming's withdrawal from Jiaozhi was a blow to their pride and prestige, but it also provided much-needed financial relief.
+The Ming's withdrawal from Đại Việt was a blow to their pride and prestige, but it also provided much-needed financial relief.
 For the Viets, it was a significant victory that left a lasting impact on their culture and state.
 The two decades of Ming rule and education had a transformative effect on Đại Việt.
 The long-term warfare also resulted in a strong and efficient Viet army, whose strength would heavily impact the southern kingdom of Champa in the following decades.